 Spectroscopy makes use of a similar range of equipment and skills, with the addition of a transmission grating or slit spectrograph to obtain not an image of the stars, but the their spectrum.

 The grating disperses the starlight into a visible spectrum.
 This spectral image generally covers the visible wavelengths from 370nm (3700A) through to 700nm (7000A).
 Depending on the type of star (or other object - nebula/ comets etc.) the spectrum recorded will have a brightness variation - usually brighter towards the middle and show dark lines across it's height.
 These two features can tell us about the nature and composition of the star.
 To make the analysis of this data easier, the spectrum is usually displayed as a graphical profile - intensity v's pixel position; this is then wavelength calibrated using various methods to provide an intensity v's wavelength outcome.
 This resulting profile is saved as a 1D fits file for future review and sharing with others.
 Good news is that this processing is in some ways is much easier than processing astrophotos, and the main software used is freeware.

 Using the 1D fits we can compare our results with others, consult amateur and professional databases to provide further information and share the data with interested ProAm programs.

 You don't need a degree in mathematics or science, just a willingness to learn.
-There are many support groups available to the amateur, as well as the professionals who are more than happy to assit you in all aspects of spectroscopy.
+There are many support groups available to the amateur, as well as professionals who are more than happy to assist you in all aspects of spectroscopy.
 Your rewards are boundless.
 You are contributing to the science community and by your actions encouraging the next generation to follow suit.